Hip-hop/Spirituality/Freethinking. Speaking for all underdogs!

 So what did Rev. Run do to me?
 Let me ‘splain.

-I was recently in Las Vegas.
-My beautiful 28 year old niece who I was very close to suddenly passed away.
+I was in Las Vegas in 2015.
+My beautiful 28 year old niece, who I was very close to suddenly passed away.
 She had been walking around with Leukemia and didn’t even know it!
 I flew in immediately upon hearing that she had died—the very next day (I got it like dat and just think!
 Some of you fools think I really do flour yard-bird for eight bucks an hour at the local chicken shack!)

 After spending the day comforting my childhood bestie and his family I decided to hit the Strip for some “Me Time.”
 Lo & behold!
 Who do I run into coming out of the MGM Grand Hotel?
 The Good Reverend Run!
 Mind you, I was feelin’ hella down, but maybe a spiritual encounter with Rev. Run would boost my spirits.

-Straightway, I walk up to him and say, “Hello Rev. Run!
+Straightway, I walked up to him and said, “Hello Rev. Run!
 Pleasure meeting you!
 My name is Khalil Amani.”
-I extend my hand and this dude gives me the most bitch-de-fied handshake I’ve ever had!
+I extended my hand and this dude gives me the most bitch-de-fied handshake I’ve ever had!
 Not a “pound” or a black man handshake!
 Nay!
-Home-biscuit grabs my hand by my fingertips and shakes—as though I was a fucking leper and never looked me squarely in my eyes.
+Home-biscuit grabs my hand by my fingertips and shakes—as though I was a fucking leper and Run never looked me squarely in my eyes!
 He’s taller than I, so he looked over my head while mumbling gibberish of the get-out-of-my-face variety—you know—that head-nod disrespectful I’m speaking only ‘cause you’re speaking to me kinda action.
+Tha fuck?

 The valet commented to me that, “He comes here a lot.
 He doesn’t like to be touched.”